polarityio/pulsedive/README.md

 This will ignore the actual domain `google.com` and `linkedin.com`.

-### IP Black List Regex
+### Ignored IP Regex

-IPs that match the given regex will not be looked up (if blank, no IPs will be black listed)
+IPs that match the given regex will not be looked up.

 ## Installation Instructions